Twitter could face a $250 million FTC fine for using phone numbers to target ads - Local News 8

 The social media company admitted last October that it had “inadvertently” targeted ads at users through contact details that they provided for security purposes.
 Twitter users are asked to provide information like their phone number to help secure their account through services such as two-factor authentication.

-The FTC did not immediately respond to a request for comment.
+The FTC declined to comment.
 The agency previously reached a $5 billion settlement with Facebook — the largest fine in the commission’s history — over the company’s mishandling of user data.

 The complaint against Twitter came a few days after the company’s latest earnings report, in which it reported revenues of $683 million for the second quarter of 2020, and around two weeks after a massive hack that compromised high-profile Twitter accounts including those of Joe Biden, Barack Obama, Bill Gates and Jeff Bezos.